emircankaya-dot/DSA210TermProject/README.md

 2. Place them in the data/ directory
 3. Run the notebooks or scripts in order

-## Ethical Considerations
-All datasets used in this project are publicly available.
-No personal or sensitive data is involved.

 ## Author
 Ahmet Emir Çankaya